 These instructions are for left handed tatting.

-If you are right handed and want to see right handed instructions,
+If you are right handed and want to see right handed

 click here.